jachin/cw-unconf-taleb/index.rst

 Fooled By Randomness
 ====================

-- Humans are not good a probablities.
+- Humans are not good a probabilities.
 - Humans really like causal relationships.

 Tom the Turkey